 The problem is that Verilog was originally designed as a language to describe simulations, so it has constructs to describe arbitrary interactions between events.
 When X transitions from 0 to 1, do Y. Great!
 Sounds easy enough.
 But then someone had the bright idea of using Verilog to represent hardware.
 The vast majority of statements you could write down don’t translate into any meaningful hardware.
 Your synthesis tool, which translates from Verilog to hardware will helpfully pattern match to the closest available thing, or produce nothing, if you write down something untranslatable.
 If you’re lucky, you might get some warnings.

 Looking at the code above, the synthesis tool will see that there’s something called dout which should be a clocked element that’s set to something when it shouldn’t be reset, and is otherwise asynchronously reset.
-That’s a legit hardware construct, so it will produce an N-bit [flip-flop](http://en.wikipedia.org/wiki/Flip-flop(electronics)) and some logic to make it a counter that gets reset to 0.
+That’s a legit hardware construct, so it will produce an N-bit flip-flop and some logic to make it a counter that gets reset to 0.
+BTW, this paragraph used to contain a link to http://en.wikipedia.org/wiki/Flip-flop(electronics), but ever since I switched to Hugo, my links to URLs with parens in them are broken, so maybe try copy+pasting that URL into your browser window if you want know what a flip-flop is.

 Now, what about the value we’re supposed to store on reset?
 Well, the synthesis tool will see that it’s inside a block that’s clocked.
 But it’s not supposed to do anything when the clock is active; only when reset is asserted.
 That’s pretty unusual.
 What’s going to happen?
 Well, that depends on which version of which synthesis tool you’re using, and how the programmers of that tool decided to implement undefined behavior.